COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 disruption to such formatting where present in the supplied value.
 Note also that rule 1.2 overrides indentation rules below.

-1. Values that can be presented undelimited should not be delimited, unless rule 13 applies.
+1. Values that can be presented undelimited should not be delimited, unless rule 9 applies.
-2. The default delimiter for single-line values is the single quote (`'`).
-3. Where a single-line value contains a quote, the double quote (`"`) is used.
-4. Where a single-line value contains both quote and double-quote, the triple-quote is used.
-5. Where a single-line value contains both a double-quote and triple-quote, triple-double-quote is used.
-6. Otherwise, semicolon delimiters are used.
+2. Where a delimiter is necessary, the first delimiter in the following list that produces a syntactically correct CIF2 file should be used: (single quote `'`, double quote `"`, triple-single-quote `'''`, triple-double-quote `"""`, semicolon `\n;`).
-7. Text fields containing newline characters are always semicolon-delimited.
+3. Text fields containing newline characters are always semicolon-delimited.
-8. If a text field contains the newline-semicolon sequence the text-prefix protocol is used with `<text prefix>` as the prefix.
+4. If a text field contains the newline-semicolon sequence the text-prefix protocol is used with `text prefix` as the prefix.
-9. Each non-blank line of multi-line text fields not appearing as part of loops should contain `<text indent>` spaces at the beginning.
+5. Each non-blank line of multi-line text fields not appearing as part of loops should contain `text indent` spaces at the beginning.
 Tab characters must not be used for this purpose.
 Paragraphs are separated by a single blank line which must contain only a new line character.
-Lines may contain more than `<text indent>` spaces at the beginning, for example for ASCII equations or centering purposes.
+Lines may contain more than `text indent` spaces at the beginning, for example for ASCII equations or centering purposes.
-10. No tab characters may be used for formatting data values.
+6. No tab characters may be used for formatting data values.
-11. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary.
+7. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary.
-12. A new line character always follows the final semicolon of a semicolon-delimited text field.
+8. A new line character always follows the final semicolon of a semicolon-delimited text field.
-13. Looped attributes should use the same delimiter for all items in the same column.
+9. Looped attributes should use the same delimiter for all items in the same column.
-14. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
+10. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
-15. Category and object names in data item definitions should be presented in "canonical" case.
+11. Category and object names in data item definitions should be presented in "canonical" case.
     Canonical case follows the rules of English capitalisation where the first letter is not considered to start a sentence.
 In particular:
     1. Proper names and place names (e.g. Wyckoff, Cambridge) and